 - Over the counter from any permit vendor.
 No surcharges will be assessed. - Online anytime at mdc.mo.gov/buypermits.
 Use your credit card to pay.
 No surcharges will be assessed.
-Print your permit at home and have it in hand immediately. - From your smartphone using the free MO Hunting app (see Page 7).
-Use your credit card to pay.
-No surcharges will be assessed.
+Print your permit and have it in hand immediately or use the free MO Hunting app (see Page 7).
 Your permit will appear on the app immediately after purchase. - By telephone at 800-392-4115.
 Use your credit card and pay a \$1 surcharge.
 Allow 10 days for delivery.